CharaChorder/docs/docs/CharaChorder One.rst

 device’s settings; all you need is a place to type text.
 We call these settings the Generative Text Menu, or GTM for short.

-You can access the :doc:`GTM<Generative Text Menu (GTM)>` by :doc:`chording<Chords>` both pinkies `north`_ on any space that allows text entry such as a notepad app.
+You can access the :doc:`GTM<GenerativeTextMenu>` by :doc:`chording<Chords>` both pinkies `north`_ on any space that allows text entry such as a notepad app.
 For an explanation on chords and how to perform them, visit the :doc:`Chords<Chords>` section.

-Once you perform the chord to call up the :doc:`GTM<Generative Text Menu (GTM)>`, your CharaChorder will type out the menu and its options.
+Once you perform the chord to call up the :doc:`GTM<GenerativeTextMenu>`, your CharaChorder will type out the menu and its options.
 It will look something like this: